oracle-livelabs/apex/ai-interactive-report-lab/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 This task shows how the assistant can progressively reshape the report from a flat list into an analytical view.
 Each prompt builds on the previous result so you can see how conversational report design works for SCM data.

-1. Run the replenishment report page and click **Assistant** to open the right-side chat panel for the Interactive Report.
+1. Remove the chip and click **Assistant** to open the right-side chat panel for the Interactive Report.

     ![Open the assistant panel](images/open-assistant-panel.png)